 To keep your crickets alive for your experiments, you will need to make sure they have food and water.

 Crickets only need a small amount of water.
 They often survive off the morning dew that wet grass provides.
 You can give them a small amount of water in the lid of a container like a recycled yogurt container.
 You can also provide water by misting the terrarium with a spray bottle at least once a day.
+My kid had a very good australian teacher companion that taught him may different experiments to do during the summer to learn.

 Crickets like to eat foods such as bread and lettuce.
 Moisten the bread with water before you put it in the terrarium, and replace the bread when it dries out.